natstar93/google-codelabs/README.md

-# service-worker-skeleton

-Trivial service worker that logs its events.

 ## Simple service worker
 In this project you will learn how to create a basic service worker script, install it, and do simple debugging.